 We declare an outbreak when there is evidence of COVID-19 transmission (spread) spread within the establishment.

 For there to be reasonable evidence of spread in the establishment, at least two cases of COVID-19 are identified within the establishment.
 While provincial guidance differs depending on the setting, at least one case must have been acquired within the establishment.
 In acute care and long term care settings, to declare an outbreak both cases could have reasonably acquired within the establishment.

 To determine if a case could have been reasonably acquired within the establishment, public health completes an investigation to find out if the individual could have been exposed to COVID-19 through another known source.
 If there is no other known source, public health concludes that the individual could have reasonably acquired COVID-19 within the establishment.

 This investigation begins in less than 24 hours after we are notified of the positive case, and depending on the complexity of the situation, can take a few days to complete.

-Why does HPEPH share the names of some organizations with an outbreak and not others?
+Why does HPEPH report some outbreaks and not others?

 In alignment with current provincial guidance, HPEPH is following exposures to COVID-19 in high-risk settings including schools, LTC and retirement homes, hospitals, and congregate living settings.
 As a result, our ability to identify outbreaks in other settings (e.g. workplaces, retail, restaurants) is severely limited.
 While the HPEPH dashboard is now reporting outbreaks only in the settings above, it is important to recognize this may not accurately reflect the number of outbreaks in Hastings and Prince Edward Counties.